techsemicolon/laravel-php-latex/README.md

 \end{document}
 ~~~

-You can see how we have easily used blade directives to dynamically generate the content.
+You can see how we have easily used blade directives for {{ $name }} or @foreach to show addresses in table to dynamically generate the content.

 3. Generate the file :